deephaven/deephaven-core/cpp-client/README.md

    ```

 8. Run one deephaven example which uses the installed client.
-   This is an smoke test that the basic functionality
+   This is a smoke test that the basic functionality
-   if working end to end, and the build is properly configured.
+   is working end to end, and the build is properly configured.
    Note this assumes deephaven server is running (see step 2),
    and the build created on step 7 is available in the same directory.